 The more teeth your blades have the cleaner the cut will.
 This is the reason why most of the cross-cutting blades have around 60 to 100 ATB teeth.
 This kind of blades excels at getting the cleanest miters and crosscuts.

 The slicing with the 40-tooth ATB or 50-tooth combination blade will not be as clean as the 80- or 100-tooth blade, but they are good enough for regular cross-cutting jobs.
-In fact, a great quality 40-tooth ATB blade can match the performance of an average 80-tooth blade.
-But again, it is better to have these all-purpose combination blades if your job includes the crosscutting, mitering, or cutting delicate sheet like plywood.
+A great quality 40-tooth ATB blade can match the performance of an average 80-tooth blade.
+But again, it is better to have these all-purpose combination blades if your job includes the crosscutting, mitering, or cutting delicate sheet-like plywood.